Ancestral reconstruction: Molecular evolution

 The majority of these software packages are designed for analyzing genetic sequence data.
 For example, PAML is a collection of programs for the phylogenetic analysis of DNA and protein sequence alignments by maximum likelihood.
 Ancestral reconstruction can be performed using the codeml program.
 In addition, LAZARUS is a collection of Python scripts that wrap the ancestral reconstruction functions of PAML for batch processing and greater ease-of-use.
 Software packages such as MEGA, HyPhy, and Mesquite also perform phylogenetic analysis of sequence data, but are designed to be more modular and customizable.
 HyPhy implements a joint maximum likelihood method of ancestral sequence reconstruction that can be readily adapted to reconstructing a more generalized range of discrete ancestral character states such as geographic locations by specifying a customized model in its batch language.
 Mesquite provides ancestral state reconstruction methods for both discrete and continuous characters using both maximum parsimony and maximum likelihood methods.
 It also provides several visualization tools for interpreting the results of ancestral reconstruction.
 MEGA is a modular system, too, but places greater emphasis on ease-of-use than customization of analyses.
 As of version 5, MEGA allows the user to reconstruct ancestral states using maximum parsimony, maximum likelihood, and empirical Bayes methods.

 The Bayesian analysis of genetic sequences may confer greater robustness to model misspecification.
 MrBayes allows inference of ancestral states at ancestral nodes using the full hierarchical Bayesian approach.
 The PREQUEL program distributed in the PHAST package performs comparative evolutionary genomics using ancestral sequence reconstruction.
 SIMMAP stochastically maps mutations on phylogenies.
 BayesTraits analyses discrete or continuous characters in a Bayesian framework to evaluate models of evolution, reconstruct ancestral states, and detect correlated evolution between pairs of traits.
-ProtASR performs ancestral sequence reconstruction (ASR) of proteins accounting for structural constraints.